Batting (cricket)

 As with all other cricket statistics, batting statistics and records are given much attention and provide a measure of a player's effectiveness.
 The main statistic for batting is a player's batting average.
 This is calculated by dividing the number of runs they have scored by the number of times they have been dismissed (not by the number of innings they have played).

-Don Bradman is widely regarded as the greatest batter of all time, and he set many batting records during his career in the 1930s and 1940s which remain unbeaten.
-He achieved a career Test average of 99.94, 38 more than any other batter.
-Sachin Tendulkar set many modern-day batting records, including being the first player to score 100 international centuries across all three formats of the game.
-Brian Lara holds the record for the highest individual score in a first-class match (501 not out), and in a Test innings, with 400 not out.
-Mithali Raj is widely regarded as the greatest batter of all time in women's cricket.
-She set many modern-day records, including being the highest run-scorer in women's international cricket.

 Terminology

 Any player, regardless of their area of special skill, is referred to as a "batter" (historically as a "batsman" or "batswoman") while they are batting.
 The batter's act of hitting the ball is called a "shot" or "stroke".
 A player who is selected for the team mainly for their batting skill is often referred to as simply a batter, regardless of whether they are currently batting, or sometimes as a specialist batter.
 A specialist bowler or wicket-keeper, on the other hand, would only be referred to as a batter when they are actually batting.

 In 2021 the Laws of Cricket were amended to officially use the term "batter" for gender neutrality, and this is increasingly the preferred term in some media outlets.